 1957 to 1980 - Prof. Hubert Borowicka

 In 1957, Prof. H. Borowicka was appointed full professor of foundation engineering and soil mechanics.
 During his time as a full professor, he focused his scientific attention on theoretical treatises on half-space, on the stability of embankments, and on laboratory investigations of the shear strength of soils.
-The decisive further development of the "Vienna Routine Shear Test" consisted in the fact that the pore water overpressure caused by volume change is eliminated by keeping the pore volume constant by changing the perpendicular load accordingly during the shearing process.
+The decisive further development of the "Vienna Routine Shear Test" consisted in the fact that the pore water overpressure caused by volume change is eliminated by keeping the pore volume constant by changing the vertical load accordingly during the shearing process.
 In addition, a way to determine the residual shear strength was found by "shearing back and forth".

 Although the laboratory had suffered relatively minor substantial losses during World War II, the equipment could not be expanded in the war and post-war years due to the shortage of materials and money, so Borowicka sought to modernize the laboratory's existing equipment.

 For example, triaxial apparatus with pore water pressure measuring devices and a large number of smaller devices were newly purchased.
 In 1963 and 1964, a walk-in frost room with groundwater simulation, irrigation and a freezing capacity down to -40°C was set up by H. Brandl (the poster Frostraum (PDF), opens a file in a new window gives an insight into the experiment).
-In connection with a small spatial expansion of the earthworks laboratory, further equipment could be accommodated in the following years, whereby - following the tradition of the institute - these were often manufactured in-house.
+In connection with a small spatial expansion of the soil mechanics laboratory, further equipment could be accommodated in the following years, whereby - following the tradition of the institute - these were often manufactured in-house.

 1981 to 2008 - Prof. Heinz Brandl